 Advance Alzheimer's Policy

-Sadly, in addition to facing the ravages of the disease, individuals with Alzheimer's disease are all too often targets for financial exploitation from his/her appointed conservator.
+Sadly, in addition to facing all of the physical and emotional challenges of the disease, individuals living with Alzheimer's are vulnerable and at risk for exploitation from their appointed conservator.
 This year we are supporting S.B.
-867/H.B 0896 brought by Representative Darren Jernigan (TN-60) and Senator Jon Lundberg (TN-4) requiring conservators other than public guardians to complete educational training on conservatorships within 30 days of appointment; allows a guardian ad litem to obtain a credit report and state and national criminal history background checks for a proposed fiduciary.
-Adding this extra layer of protection will guard the vulnerable population with Alzheimer's disease against exploitation.
+867/H.B 0896 brought by Representative Darren Jernigan (TN-60) and Senator Jon Lundberg (TN-4) requiring conservators other than public guardians to complete educational training on conservatorships within 30 days of appointment.
+This legislators allows a guardian ad litem to obtain a credit report and national criminal history background checks for a proposed fiduciary.
+Better preparing conservators and ensuring that only those highly- qualified individuals are entrusted with this significant financial responsibility will reduce the risk of exploitation.
 Please reach out to your state senator and representative and ask them to support this important issue!

 Advance Alzheimer's Policy